gretton-dann/gretton-dann.github.io/_posts/2020-02-05-Quotation-Tastic.markdown

 beautiful privilege that I wouldn't have had if we'd been in our own house sooner, so that's a lovely positive.

 ![Enjoying the pleasurable result of someone else's hard work planting](/Photographs/HouseProject3/IMG_7750.JPG)

+At 4pm, we had a lovely local lady come and pick up the water softener, so that is one thing that has gone to a new home - hoorah!

+Then in the evening, had a handyman round who was recommended by the previous owner of the house (well, the daughter of same, anyway).
+We currently have no banister to the stairs, just a completely open side.
+This is definitely an accident waiting to happen for me - so we're trying to get that remedied as quickly as possible.
+Hopefully this handyman can fix this before the main work starts.
+What was very useful was the conversation where he mentioned that many of the houses in the estate have had living room floors that have sunk in the middle - because the whole estate was built on a marsh (what fun!!)
+Thankfullly, the council have put in a lot of flood defences, so hopefully they will all work...